aws/amazon-vpc-resource-controller-k8s/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement Request
-about: Create a request to enahance an existing feature
+about: Create a request to enhance an existing feature
 title: ''
 labels: enhancement
 assignees: ''